 High employer demand, fabulous salaries, great promotion prospects – what’s not to love about cyber security?
-According to data compiled by Burning Glass, postings for cyber security jobs grew 74% from 2007 to 2013 – 2x faster than other IT positions.
+According to data compiled by Burning Glass, the number of unfilled cyber security jobs grew to over 300,000 in 2018, with average annual salaries of over $100,000 for key positions.

 Sure, it all sounds sexy, but any cyber security professional will tell you that it’s still work.
 So before you make the leap, see what a career in IT security really looks like.

 Each job page is split into 3 sections: